 Accountability – if there is never follow through on something, people will think it is not important.
 Be disciplined to the plan.
 Establish goals/milestones of success along the way so everyone understands where they are in the process, how well things are/are not progressing, and what needs to happen next.
 Keep people focused on the end state, not the “daily noise.”
 When going through significant change, you must communicate more frequently at every level of the organization, especially the frontlines.
 The more people know you care, the more comfortable they will be at implementing change.
 Adopt the style of Abraham Lincoln – Managing by Walking Around.
 People are dynamic.
 They need to be heard, felt, and understood.
 Expect people will have questions and concerns.
 Flush those out, be direct when addressing them, and do not allow too much time to go by in the process.

 Competing in business is more challenging today than ever before.
 At the same time, there is no greater time to be in business.
-M&As offer an excellent opportunity to grow and scale.
+A merger or acquisition offers an excellent opportunity to grow and scale.
 Be prepared, foster the above principles, and make sure you have an expert partner/coach with you on the journey.
 As leadership author, John Maxwell says, “You are only as good as the people you surround yourself with.”
 When you do all those things, you cannot help but be successful.
-If you would like to learn more about M&A transitions and leading organizations through change, please feel to reach out for a complimentary consultation.
+If you would like to learn more about how to lead your company through a merger or acquisition, please feel to reach out for a complimentary consultation.